-You can also show only BIF Nets.
-Check the box at the far right of the SmartDesign Canvas window.
+To show BIF Nets only, check the box at the far right of the SmartDesign Canvas window.

-My instance has too many pins on it; how can I minimize that?
+6.13.3 My instance has too many pins on it; how can I minimize that?

-Try grouping functional or unused pins together.
-For example, on the CoreInterrupt there are 8 FIQ-Source and 32 IRQSource pins, group these together since they are similar in functionality.
+Group functional or unused pins together.
+For example, on the CoreInterrupt there are 8 FIQ- Source and 32 IRQSource pins, group these together since they are similar in functionality.

-To group pins: Select all the pins you want to group, then right-click one of the pins and choose Add pins to group.
+To group pins, select all the pins you want to group, then right-click one of the pins and choose Add pins to group.